 Review What Credit Score is Required for a Mortgage?

 Given the possibility that you could have a different credit score for each credit bureau you may be wondering what score lenders use when you apply for a mortgage?
 If you have three different credit scores, the lender uses your middle score to determine you mortgage pricing and ability to qualify for the loan.
 If two of your credit scores are the same, the lender uses that score, regardless of how that score compares to the third score.
+If you only have two credit scores, the lender uses the lower score for your application.

 The example below demonstrates the credit score that mortgage lenders use when you have different score across the three credit bureaus.
 In this scenario, the lender uses the middle of the three scores -- 660 -- for the mortgage application.